Self-acceptance: I see me true. Prehistory.

 Life is not what we have but rather what we build out of it.

 I had no idea what it meant then.
-Was not there a destiny?
+Was there not a destiny?
 The wheel of faith or something like that to decide my life?
 I questioned even though I was long past believing in such things.

 So ultimately, I started searching.

 True, there are lots of aspects and details needed to be considered when the question of qualitative life arises.
-No one will argue that managing time is as important as planning day ahead.
+No one will argue that managing time is as important as planning the day ahead.
 That confidence plays a great role in success and journaling is good for your mental health.
 Yet, there was something I felt missing in the core.

-Today, I find it rather sad, looking back and realizing that my entire life was a blind journey to things that never meant to become my part.
+Today, I find it rather sad, looking back and realizing that my entire life was a blind journey to things that were never meant to become my part.
 I figured that the only reason we struggle to fit in life is our misunderstanding of who we truly are.

 If you’re just like me, a mere duck among bees and swans, self-acceptance can be your key and navigator in building the life of your dream.